 There are two main ways doctors use creatinine tests to measure kidney function:

 - Creatinine clearance can be precisely determined by measuring the amount of creatinine present in a sample of urine collected over 24 hours.
-This method requires a person to urinate exclusively in a plastic jug for one day, then bring it in for testing.
+This method requires a person to place all his urine in a plastic jug for one day, then bring it in for testing.
 Although the urine creatinine measurement method is inconvenient, it may be necessary to diagnose some kidney conditions.

 - GFR can be estimated using a single blood level of creatinine, which your doctor enters into a formula.
 Different formulas are available, which take into account age, sex, and sometimes weight and ethnicity.
 The higher the blood creatinine level, the lower the estimated GFR and creatinine clearance.